cyuab/time-series-classification-cleavage/README.md

 conda env list
 # Deactivate the environment
 conda deactivate
+# Export your active environment to a new file:
+conda env export > environment.yml
+# Readers can make new environment from our environment.
+# But different platforms may have their own platform-specific packages that may cause error if importing `environments.yml` directly.
+conda env create --name envname --file=environments.yml
 ```
 # Project Structure
 - Important folders and files in this repository are listed as belows: